Explore Reliant Plans

 Positive Experiences

-“We just experienced a major ice and snow storm here in Texas where we get this weather 1-2 times each decade.
+“We just experienced a major ice and snow storm here in Texas.
 We lost power on the first day and I was already getting text messages from Reliant letting me know what to expect and giving me info about when the power would be back and what to do while I waited.
 They were very responsive, proactive, and transparent.
 It was a good feeling to get access to actual people who responded and had answers.”

-“Been with Reliant over 37 years and was able to speak with an agent concerning my balance due for this month.
+“Been with Reliant over 37 years and was able to speak with an agent concerning my balance due.
 He was able to provide a $100 promotional credit that allowed me to pay the bill on the due date without going into disconnection status.
-I have considered switching providers a few times due to lower kilowatt plans elsewhere, but just can’t seem to switch.
-Hopefully Reliant can continue to help customers with payment concerns and offer more programs.”
+I have considered changing providers a few times due to lower kilowatt plans elsewhere, but just can’t seem to switch.
+Hopefully Reliant can continue to help customers with payment concerns and offer more programs and incentives.”

 Critical Feedback

-“A Reliant representative came to my door – a nice, friendly gentleman.
-He promised if I switched to Reliant that I would get lower rates, they would pay my last bill from my current provider, no early cancellation fee, and my first 3 months would be on them (up to $150).
+“A Reliant representative came to my door – a nice, outgoing, friendly gentleman.
+He promised if I switched to Reliant that I would get lower rates, they’d pay my last bill from my current provider, no early cancellation fee, and my first 3 months would be on them (up to $150).
 None of it was true.
-When I sent them my last bill from TXU they didn’t know why and refused to pay it.
-They also said they weren’t going to give me my first 3 months free.
-Very disappointed in the false promises.”
+When I sent them my last bill from TXU, they didn’t know why and refused to pay it.
+They also said they were not going to give me the first 3 months credit.”

 FINAL VERDICT